radiodee1/ascii-corpus/OVERVIEW.md

 work well for large downloads and the lora_xx zip download is 1.5 GB.
 Setup Google Cloud service so that lora rank can be expanded further.
 Next time try lora rank of 768.

+Google Cloud Path:

 /workspace/text-generation-webui/loras

+Output:

+Google Cloud was too difficult to set up.
+Output was also generally poor.